niicommey01/task-tracker/README.md

 - Mark tasks as completed or in progress
 - Saves tasks to a JSON file for persistence

-- There are other projects you can check out too😉

 ## Installation
 1. Clone the repository: